danzeeeman/Code-Toolkit-Python.A.Fa24/00_Week_1.md

 ![tsne](images/latent_space_tsne.jpg)

-_WTF is DIMENSIONAL REDUCTION??_
+_DAN!
+WTF is DIMENSIONAL REDUCTION??_

 Dimensional reduction is a technique used to reduce the number of features in a dataset while retaining as much of the important information as possible

-You can see here when we project this representation of latent space down to 2D some of the red dots are mixed in with the green dots, that is because they contain similar data points
+You can see here when we project this representation of latent space down to 2D some of the red dots are mixed in with the green dots, that is because they contain similar data points and should be near each other

 ![laten_space_gif](images/PCA_Projection_Illustration.gif)

 ### Putting it all together

  Each type of generative AI has its own unique tokenizer that translates the natural language prompts you supply into an array of numbers that represent the _address_ of what you are looking for inside the _model_ of the generative AI.
 This address is a unique identifier for a location inside the latent space of the AI model's _knowledge_ of what it has been trained on.

 ## Part 2 :: Prompting